ahdinosaur/rustforge-2025-rust-in-color/slides.md

 <!--

+So you might have guessed I like LEDs.

-Not sure why, LEDs tickle my brain in a great way.
+Not sure why, LEDs seem to tickle my brain in a great way.

 -->